ggranados/training/docs/pages/ws-and-api-design/restful/restful.md

 <--TODO:
 - RESTful API Design
-  - Defining Endpoints and URI Patterns
-  - Query Parameters and Filtering
-  - Pagination and Data Limiting
   - Versioning APIs
   - Hypermedia as the Engine of Application State (HATEOAS)
 - Statelessness and Caching